lammps/lammps/doc/src/create_atoms.rst

 expression for the sinusoidal curve.
 If a finer lattice were used, the sinusoid would appear to be "smoother".
 Also note the use of the "xlat" and "ylat" :doc:`thermo_style <thermo_style>` keywords which converts lattice spacings to distance.
-Click on the image for a larger version.

 .. code-block:: LAMMPS